Jamesits/menhera.sh/README.md

   1. Save your work
   1. Backup all your important files
   1. Shutdown as many services and programs you can on the victim
-  1. If you use SSH to connect to the server, make sure you can log in directly as root using SSH with a password
+  1. If you use SSH to connect to the server, make sure you can log in directly as root using SSH with a password (You need to set a password for root!)
   1. run the script, and follow the instructions

 `menhera.sh` will try to download a new rootfs into the memory, replace the old rootfs and kill all processes accessing the old rootfs.
 The old rootfs will be mounted to `/mnt/oldroot`.
 An simplified example filesystem structure after running `menhera.sh` on my test VPS: